-Applicable top corporate entity: The Risk Based Capital Adequacy framework applies to Eastern Bank Limited (EBL) on 'Consolidated Basis' as there were two operational subsidiaries of the Bank as on the reporting date i.e. 31 December 2012.
+Applicable top corporate entity: The Risk Based Capital Adequacy framework applies to Eastern Bank Limited (EBL) on 'Consolidated Basis' as there were three operational subsidiaries of the Bank as on the reporting date i.e. 31 December 2013.
 However, 'Solo Basis' information has been presented beside those of 'Consolidated Basis' to facilitate comparison.

-Entities within the group: The Bank had four subsidiaries, all of them were fully owned, as on the reporting date i.e. 31 December 2012.
+Entities within the group: The Bank had four subsidiaries, all of them were fully owned, as on the reporting date i.e. 31 December 2013.

 EBL Securities Limited: Having acquired rest 40% shares of a brokerage house namely 'EBL Securities Ltd.', EBL completed full acquisition of the same in 2012.
-This company obtained Chittagong Stock Exchange membership in 2012 which will be operational soon after getting the operational license from BSEC.
+It has membership of both DSE & CSE and holds both broker & dealer license for buying, selling and settlement of securities on behalf of investors and for buying & selling of securities in its own portfolio.

-EBL Investments Limited: a private limited company established to do merchant banking operations, obtained approval from BSEC for Merchant Banking License in January 2013.
-It has already started the process of business setup acquiring required software and hiring additional human resources to start in early 2013.
+EBL Investments Ltd.: A private limited company

+established to do merchant banking operations, obtained approval from BSEC for Merchant Banking License in January 2013.
+It is running business in full scale.

-EBL Finance (HK) Limited: the first foreign subsidiary of EBL was incorporated on 28 November 2011 with Hong Kong (HK) authority to handle trade finance and off-shore banking business in Hong Kong.
-EBL obtained all the required licenses from Bangladesh and HK authority and is set to commence business in early 2013 after completing necessary formalities of subscriptions.
+EBL Finance (HK) Limited: The first foreign subsidiary of EBL was incorporated on 28 November 2011 with Hong Kong (HK) authority to act as a routing and discounting intermediary of LCs issued by EBL and to advise other local and foreign banks' LCs.
+EBL obtained all the required licenses from Bangladesh and HK authority.
+It is now in full operation.

-EBL Asset Management Limited: a private limited company was formed to grab the potential business opportunity in managing mutual funds and institutional wealth.
+EBL Asset Management Ltd.: A private limited company formed to grab the potential business opportunity in managing mutual funds and institutional wealth.
 EBL has already obtained permission from Bangladesh Bank and is under process of applying for the license to BSEC.

 Restriction on movements of funds: The rules and regulations of BRPD of Bangladesh Bank that govern 'Single Borrower Exposure Limit' for the customers are equally applicable for the Bank in financing its own subsidiaries.
-Currently the BRPD circular 05 dated 09 April 2005 is being applied by the Bank in determining maximum amount of finance to the subsidiaries of the Bank.
-As on year end 2012, EBL had a credit line to 'EBL Securities Ltd.' of BDT 850 million and a Guarantee of BDT 250 million (against clearing settlements with DSE).
+Bank is following latest Bangladesh Bank circular in determining maximum amount of finance to the subsidiaries of the Bank.
+As on year end 2013, EBL had a credit line to 'EBL Securities Ltd.' of BDT 950 million and a Guarantee of BDT 150 million (against clearing settlements with DSE).